How Highly Focused Sound Waves Steadied A Farmer's Trembling Hand

 "These people don't have just a tremor," he says.
 "It's a disabling tremor.
 These are people who've had to actually change their lives."

-Focused ultrasound reduces tremor by sending high frequency sound waves right through the skull to destroy specific areas of brain tissue.
+Focused ultrasound reduces tremor by sending high-frequency sound waves right through the skull to destroy specific areas of brain tissue.
 It's an outpatient procedure, but not a trivial one, Eisenberg says.

 "Heating up part of your brain and killing brain cells seems invasive to me," Eisenberg says.
 "But it doesn't have the same feeling to patients as surgery.
 There are no incisions.
 You don't go to the operating room."

 Instead, patients are placed in an MRI scanner, which allows doctors to figure out which brain areas to zap.
-Then they are fitted with a helmet-like device that can focus sound waves on those areas.
+Then they are fitted with a helmetlike device that can focus sound waves on those areas.

 During Dambach's treatment, Eisenberg and his team would administer a burst of ultrasound, and then bring him out of the MRI tube to see how he was doing.